mrichar1/jsonapi-vuex/README.md

 Like the RESTful actions, this takes 2 arguments - the path/object to be acted on, and an axios config object.
 It returns a deeply nested restructured tree - `relationship -> type -> id -> data`.

-Note: `getRelated` only accepts a path to a specific record, not a collection.
+Note: `getRelated` using a string only accepts a path to a specific record (with an id), not a collection.

 ```
 // Assuming the API holds the following data